cms-sw/cmssw/Configuration/Geometry/README.md

 Tracker:
 * T4: Phase2 flat tracker (v2016-04-12) w/ phase 2 pixel (v4.0.2.6)
 * T5: Phase2 tilted tracker (v6.1.3) w/ phase 2 pixel (v4.0.2.5)
+* T6: Phase2 tilted tracker (v6.1.4) w/ phase 2 pixel (v4.0.4) (TEDD slighly rotated + Inner Tracker barrel has lower radii than TDR T5 geometry)
+* T7: Phase2 tilted tracker (v6.1.4) w/ phase 2 pixel (v4.2.0) (same as T6 but 25x100 in 1x2 modules, 50x200 in 2x2 modules)
+* T8: Phase2 tilted tracker (v6.1.4) w/ phase 2 pixel (v4.2.1) (same as T6 but 25x100 in 1x2 modules, 100x100 in 2x2 modules)
+* T9: Same as T5, but with an increase of 20% of the material (stress test studies)
+* T10:Same as T5 but with an increase of 50% of the material (stress test studies)

 Calorimeters:
 * C3: HGCal (v8) + Phase2 HCAL and EB